AudioKit/AudioKit/docs/CONTRIBUTING.md

 ### Comments should be documentation generating

 This requires you to use triple slash commenting usually on the lines above the item being commented on.

-### Folders should contain a README.md

-The README.md file should attempt to describe the contents of the folder, including files and sub folders.